Cubs vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tanner Bibee will take the mound for the Cleveland Guardians in the second of a three-game series against the Chicago Cubs and Nico Hoerner on Saturday at 7:15 PM ET.
+The Chicago Cubs and Nico Hoerner hit the field at Wrigley Field against Steven Kwan and the Cleveland Guardians on Sunday.

-Bookmakers list the Cubs as -145 favorites on the moneyline, while giving the underdog Guardians +120 moneyline odds to win.
-The total for the matchup is listed at 7.5 runs.
+Oddsmakers list the Guardians as -115 moneyline favorites, while giving the underdog Cubs -105 moneyline odds.
+The game's total is set at 8 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.